norbs-dev/django-app/README.md

-Just a quick example of how to deploy a Django aoo with Docker and Docker compose.
+Just a quick example of how to deploy a Django app with Docker and Docker compose.